aliharbaji/hunt3r/README.md

 ./hibp example_usage/bitwarden_example.csv example_usage/example_database 4
 ```

-This command will check all the passwords in your the example Bitwarden vault against the database in path example_usage/example_database using 4 threads.
+This command will check all the passwords in the example Bitwarden vault against the database in path example_usage/example_database using 4 threads.

 ### Output